MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-11/index.md

 ![Test filament](prusa-color-check.webp)
 ![Print master mold](prusa-print.webp)

 The 3D-printed suped mold came out very nicely, although, upon going to check its progress just before the fablab would close for the weekend, I heard from Solomon that it had had to be restarted.
+On the second attempt it came out quite beautifully and after sanding the backs of the protrusions that were printed as overhangs a bit to flatten them, it was ready for use as as the master mold.

 ![Fresh 3D-printed super mold](fresh-3d-print.webp)
 ![Sanding 3D-printed overhangs](processing-3d-print.webp)